alanstoate/explore-with-gdb/README.md

 When you're becoming familiar with a new codebase, stepping through the tests with a debugger can be a great way to find your footing.
 Often, the tests can show you how the API of the codebase can be used and give you a general sense of how the various modules interact.
 Find a function you're interested in, add a breakpoint, and run a test.
 Then, when the execution breaks, poke around the code, look at your locals, and examine the stack trace.

 Today, we're going to use GDB's Python API to extend our breakpoints further.
 First, we'll add breakpoints that automatically print the call stack and locals (most debuggers can already do something similar to this).
-Then, we'll start saving and merging our call stacks to create some visualizations of our call hierarchies.
-Finally, we'll add a small GUI to introduce some interactivity and allow us to inspect all the different call hierarchies that hit a particular breakpoint during a test.
+Then, we'll start saving and merging our call stacks to create some visualizations of all the call hierarchies that run in a particular test.
+Finally, we'll add a small GUI to introduce some interactivity and allow us to inspect particular call hierarchies that hit a breakpoint during a test.
 We'll end up with something that looks like this:

 ![preview](https://github.com/alanstoate/explore-with-gdb/assets/16761755/d60fec47-cb47-4b1e-a3d7-a04ff596fe1d)